pulp/pulp-docs/staging_docs/sections/user/index.md

     ---

-    Complete the starter tutorial to learn in pratice the basics of managing content in Pulp.
+    Complete the starter tutorial to learn in practice the basics of managing content in Pulp.

 -   **Understand the docs**